Welcome to Acorn Park

 - Underlying principles and values based on theories of children’s learning and language development

 - Children’s Goals are developmentally appropriate and based on functional needs recognising individual differences

-- All aspects of child’s development seen as interrelated and interdependent on interactions with others
+- All aspects of a child’s development are seen as interrelated and interdependent on interactions with others

 - Progress is measured by success in daily routines and experiences

 - Parents considered as experts and partners